pathakde/Pathak_2021/README.md

 ## 3. Run the notebook titled `Figures.ipynb`.

 This notebook analyzes the data that was downloaded and processed in `Data_Acquisition.ipynb`.
-This notebook will help you generate all five figures from the paper [insert link].
+This notebook will help you generate all five figures from the paper https://arxiv.org/abs/2105.02234.

 <br />